stanton26/AppDefense/labs/v2/aws-integration-lab.md

 13. Click **Next** button

     ![S3-8](https://s3-us-west-2.amazonaws.com/vmc-workshops-images/aws-integrations/S3-8.jpg)
-14. Click *Finish* button.
+14. Click **Finish** button.
 Your content library should take about 20+ minutes to complete syncing.

 It may take a few minutes for your Content to sync, periodically check your content library to ensure you see the content.

 Congratulations, you have completed this exercise.

 ## AWS Relational Database Service (RDS) Integration

+Amazon RDS makes it easy to set up, operate, and scale a relational database in the cloud.
+It provides cost- efficient and resizable capacity while automating time-consuming administration tasks such as hardware provisioning,database setup, patching and backups.
+It frees you to focus on your applications so you can give them the fast performance, high availability, security and compatibility they need.

+In this exercise, you will be able to integrate a VMware Cloud on AWS virtual machine to work in conjunction with a relational database running in Amazon Web Services (AWS) that has been previously setup on your behalf.

 ### Deploy Photo VM